tryton/tryton/modules/account_invoice/doc/usage/process.rst

 Once an invoice has been fully paid it automatically updates its state to indicate that it is now paid.

-If you are manually registering payments against invoices, then you can use the invoice's :guilabel:`Pay` button to run the
+If you are manually registering payments against invoices, you must configure at least one `Payment Method <model-account.invoice.payment.method>` then you can use the invoice's :guilabel:`Pay` button to run the `Pay Invoice
-`Pay Invoice <wizard-account.invoice.pay>` wizard and register a cash payment against the invoice.
+<wizard-account.invoice.pay>` wizard and register a cash payment against the
+invoice.

 When doing this you will need to have already setup an appropriate `Invoice Payment Method <model-account.invoice.payment.method>`.